Constraints and Time Evolution in Generic $f$(Riemann) Gravity: NON-STATIONARY ENERGY IN (Riemann) THEORIES

 If one uses the densitized versions of the constraints, one must also rescale the Bartnik's operator as

-Finally, we can write the Dain's invariant $\mathscr{I}(\xi)$ that quantifies the amount of non-stationary energy in the initial data that solves the constraint equations:
+Finally, we can write the Dain's invariant, $\mathscr{I}(\xi)$, that quantifies the amount of non-stationary energy in the initial data that solves the constraint equations:

 where $\xi:=(N,N^{i})$, and ${P}^{*}(\xi):={P}^{*} $.
-More explicitly, in (\ref{integralinvariant}), one has
+More explicitly, in (\ref{integralinvariant}) one has

-The important step here is the following: in the integral (\ref{integralinvariant}), one considers only the lapse and shift functions that satisfy a fourth order partial differential equation that arises in the integration by parts as
+The important step here is the following: in the integral (\ref{integralinvariant}), one considers only the lapse and shift functions that satisfy a fourth-order partial differential equation that arises in the integration by parts as

-This is called (by Dain) the "approximate KID" equation, which admit all Killing initial data as solutions, but has more solutions than the Killing initial data.
+This is called (by Dain) the "approximate KID equation", which admit all the Killing initial data as solutions, but has more solutions than the Killing initial data.

 Our formulation \cite{Altas1,Altas2} of Dain's invariant directly involves the time evolution equations since one can write the formal-adjoint of Bartnik's operator as

 Then, Dain's invariant for generic $f$(Riemann) theories in the time evolution formulation reads as